croaky/laptop/books/sicp.md

          (sum term (next a) next b))))
 ```

-Now we can define the original procedures in terms of `sum`
+Now we can define the original procs in terms of `sum`
-along with helper procedures:
+along with helper procs:

 ```lisp
 (define (sum-integers a b)